palewire/first-python-notebook/docs/index.rst

 You will also learn how to record, remix and republish your analysis using the `Jupyter notebook <http://jupyter.org/>`_, a browser-based application for writing code that is emerging as the standard for sharing reproducible research.

+You will also learn how to plot and chart your data inside the notebook using the `Altair data visualization <https://altair-viz.github.io/>`_ library, which is on the cutting-edge of developing a simple, structured grammar for generating graphics.

 Who can take it
 ===============